List of Game & Watch games: The Legend of Zelda 35th Anniversary Edition

 This limited edition 35th Anniversary Edition Game & Watch version of The Legend of Zelda has a full-color pixel screen.
-It has several modes that include the NES/Famicom versions of The Legend of Zelda and Zelda II: The Adventure of Link in various languages, both Japanese and International GB versions of The Legend of Zelda: Link’s Awakening in various languages, a new Zelda-themed variant of Vermin which looks very different from the Zelda (Game & Watch), playable timer and playable traditional Game & Watch clock.
-The size and shape of the external hardware is similar to the Game & Watch Wide Screen series, plus a cross-shaped d-pad like on the Zelda (Game & Watch).
-The official release date was November 12, 2021.
+It has several modes that include the NES/Famicom versions of The Legend of Zelda and Zelda II: The Adventure of Link in various languages, both Japanese and international Game Boy versions of Link's Awakening in various languages, a new Zelda-themed variant of Vermin, playable timer and playable traditional Game & Watch clock.
+The size and shape of the external hardware is similar to the Game & Watch Wide Screen series, plus a cross-shaped D-pad like on the Zelda (Game & Watch).
+This edition was released on November 12, 2021.